Sony1727/Sony1727/README.md

 - 👋 Hi, I’m @Sony1727
-- 👀 I’m interested in
+- 👀 I’m interested in Teaching,programming
 - 🌱 I’m currently learning MCA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...